breadboard-ai/breadboard/seeds/graph-playground/docs/thoughts.md

 What is the difference between configuration and user input?
 Really, not much.
 From the abstract perspective, they are basically the same thing: a source of data that enters the graph whenever the node is visited.

 There's some difference on the outside, like config seems more static and needs to be stored separately, and the user input is ephemeral.
 But these seem immaterial to graph traversal.

+For now, decided to go with configuration as something that's provided to a node.

+Interesting new observation: configuration travels with the graph.